 quicklaunch to start a service from the keyboard (no mouse click)

-multiple instances to separate networks definitions (or use multiple Traefik domains, for example a domain1 for local network, and a domain2 for a reverse-proxy running over Tailscale where not all services are available)
+numerous instances to separate network definitions (or use various Traefik domains, for example, a domain1 for the local network and a domain2 for a reverse proxy for only some applications specific to Tailscale (where not all services are available on that domain2).
+When using tailscale, if using a local host as a subnet router, domain1 suffices.

 Â